Altered States: Plot

 When toxic concentrations of the substance make increased dosage dangerous, Edward returns to sensory deprivation, believing it will enhance the effects of the substance at his current dose.
-Repairing a disused tank in a medical school, Edward uses it to experience a series of increasingly drastic visions, including one of early Hominidae.
+Repairing a disused tank, he uses it to experience a series of increasingly drastic visions, including one of early Hominidae.
 Monitored by his colleagues, Edward insists that his visions have "externalized".
-Emerging from the tank, his mouth bloody, frantically writing notes because he is unable to speak, Edward insists on being X-rayed before he "reconstitutes."
+Emerging from the tank, his mouth bloody, frantically writing notes because he is unable to speak, he insists on being X-rayed before he "reconstitutes."
 A radiologist inspecting the X-rays says they belong to a gorilla.

 In later experiments, Edward experiences actual, physical biological devolution.
-At one stage, he emerges from the isolation tank as a feral and curiously small-statured, light-skinned caveman, going on a rampage through some streets in town and breaking into a zoo before returning to his natural form.
-Despite his colleagues' concern, Edward stubbornly continues.
-In the final experiment, Edward experiences a more profound regression, transforming into an amorphous mass of conscious, primordial matter.
+At one stage, he emerges from the isolation tank as a feral and curiously small-statured, light-skinned caveman, going on a rampage in town and breaking into a zoo before returning to his natural form.
+In the final experiment, he experiences a more profound regression, transforming into an amorphous mass of conscious, primordial matter.
 An energy wave released from the experiment stuns Edward's colleagues and destroys his tank.
 Emily recovers and finds a swirling maelstrom where the tank had been.
-She searches in the vortex for Edward, finding him as he is on the brink of becoming a non-corporeal energy being that will vanish from reality altogether if this transformation reaches its conclusion.
+She searches in the vortex for Edward, finding him as he is on the brink of becoming a non-corporeal energy being that will vanish from reality if this transformation reaches its conclusion.

 His friends bring Edward home, hoping that the transformations will end.
-Watched over by Emily, Edward begins to regress uncontrollably again, the transformations no longer requiring the intake of "first flower" or sensory deprivation.
-Urging Edward to fight the change, Emily grabs his hand, immediately being enveloped by the primordial energy emanating from Edward.
+Watched over by Emily, Edward begins to regress uncontrollably, the transformations no longer requiring the intake of "first flower" or sensory deprivation.
+Urging Edward to fight the change, Emily grabs his hand, being enveloped by the primordial energy emanating from him.
 The sight of Emily apparently being consumed by the energy stirs the human consciousness in Edward's devolving form.
-He fights the transformation and returns to his human form.
-Edward embraces Emily, as she returns to normal.
+He fights the transformation off by banging repeatedly into the hallway wall and returns to his human form.
+Edward then grabs Emily's form, and she returns to normal.
+The movie ends with the two on the floor in a nude embrace as Edward tells Emily that he loves her, which she had longed to hear him say.